mossid/ibc-mock/docs/impl-spec.md

 ```

 Opening a channel works similar with opening a connection, except it is 2-way handshake, since we assume(and check) that there is already a connection between two chains.
 Each channel have their own channel format, which has to be symmetrical between a pair of channels.
-To make it sure that two channel has a same `ChannelInfo`, it is included in `PayloadChannelOpen`.
+To make it sure that two channel has a same `ChannelInfo`, it is included in `PayloadChannelListening`.
 The queue allows

 `ChannelCore` and `StdChannelCore` are not intended to be used as it is, but rather in wrapped form.
 Since they exposes raw access to the queues, it can be potentially harmful.